vijaybharatigate6/ReadmeDemo/README.md

 ## Configuration

-start your  project on the port you have mentioned in [`config.py`]In below code you have to mention a mode which you have to use in this  prd,staging,test,dev,local
+start your  project on the port you have mentioned in [`config.py`] .In below code you have to mention a mode which you have to use in that as prd,staging,test,dev,local

 (https://github.com/gate6/poolagency/blob/master/src/config.py).
 ```shell